thkukuk/atomic-updates_and_etc/README.md

 3. `/writeable,/etc/writeable`: Ubuntu Core
 4. `/usr/etc`: openSUSE MicroOS, RedHat/Fedora/CentOS Atomic
 5. `/usr/share/sysconfig` (wouldn't people confuse this with `/etc/sysconfig`, means they want to make changes here?)
+6. `/usr/share/misc`: used by several tools already, but FHS defines it a little bit different

 ### My current favorite
 * `/usr/share/defaults` - contains everything, which else would be belong to `/etc`